 - 1/ 35 Beach Road, Christies Beach, 5165

 - 52 Prospect Road, Prospect, 5082

-Students are generally allocated one school to attend, but by special arrangement between schools, some movement may occur between schools.
+Students are generally allocated one school to attend for a particular course, but by special arrangement some movement may occur between schools.
 Transport links between the different facilities are easily negotiated.

 Wide Range of Training Programs

 GEM Opal offers a wide range of high demand programs including Business Strategies and Governance, Administration and Recordkeeping, Human Resources, International Trade, Marketing and Project Management

 We have great mentors to guide you through the Entrepreneurship program whether you are an established business owner or a new entrepreneur embarking on launching your new enterprise.

 We specialise in high risk areas including Aged and Disability Care, Training and Assessment, Project Management and Work Health and Safety.